lammps/lammps/doc/src/Fortran.rst

    :p character(len=:) package [dimension(:),allocatable]: list of packages;
     *must* have the ``ALLOCATABLE`` attribute and be of rank 1 (i.e., ``DIMENSION(:)``) with allocatable length.
-   :o integer length [optional]: length of each string in the list.
+   :o length: length of each string in the list.
 Default: 31.
+   :otype length: integer,optional
    :to: :cpp:func:`lammps_config_package_count`
    :to: :cpp:func:`lammps_config_package_name`